jldec/jldec.me/content/blog/what-web-publishing-should-be-like.md

 ### Tomorrow

 1. Have an idea, capture it in the moment.
-2. Your publishig tool checks it, enriches it, adds images etc.
+2. Your publishing assistant checks it, enriches it, adds images etc.
 3. You optionally approve or edit before publishing.

 ### Plus ça change...

 #### Content consumers
 - Expect more personalized delivery -- they are in charge.
-- Click on a tweet, find out whats happening
+- Click on a tweet, find out what's happening
 - Go as deep as you want without touching sides

 #### Publishers